SMore1007/NUCLEO-F446RE-Projects/4_Blink_Led_Via_UART/README.md

 1. Enable the GPIOA clock for UART and LED control.
 2. Configure PA5 as output to control the LED.
-3. Initialize UART2 on PA2 with a baud rate of 115200.
+3. Initialize UART2 on PA2, PA3 with a baud rate of 115200.
 4. In an infinite loop:
+   - Reads input message "ON", "OFF" via UART.
+   - Control the inbuilt Led on PA5
-   - Transmit "Hello from STM32F446RE" via UART.
+   - Transmit "Led: ON" or "Led: OFF" message via UART.
-   - Optionally toggle the LED for visual feedback.
+   -
 ---

 ## Key Registers Used